-I typically do quite a bit of research on the accommodations of where I choose to stay & ClinkNoord was no exception.
-The fact that they have not one, but two different locations in Europe looked very promising.
+Quite a bit of research goes into accommodations of where I choose to stay, ClinkNoord was no exception.
+There are two different locations in Europe looked very promising (London, Amsterdam).

 When choosing a Hostel these are the things I look for: